microchip-pic-avr-examples/pic16f15244-bare-metal-i2c-mplab/README.md

 `MSSP_RegisterSelectAndRead` is a special function in this driver.
 Unlike the other read functions, this one starts by starting an I<sup>2</sup>C write to the device at `deviceADDR`.
 Then, `registerADDR` is written to the device to select the address to read from.
 After writing that byte, the I<sup>2</sup>C bus is restarted, and the client is readdressed, but in read mode. `memSize` bytes of data are read from the device and stored in `blockMem`.

-If the client NACKs at either of the addressing steps in this function, the operation will be aborted, and the function will return false.
+If the client NACKs at either of the addressing steps in this function, the operation will be aborted (and the function will return false).

 #### Read Byte and Block